Your shopping cart is empty!

 Most of us do this for our children but forget that we can all benefit from a bedtime routine.
 Try spending at least 30-60 minutes - longer if you can - winding down.
 Use some of the suggestions below to create a ritual that supports your mind in slowing down and preparing for rest.

 TURN OFF DEVICES

-There are many reasons to do this but most importantly the blue light emitted from your TV and screens such as your phone has been shown to disrupt our circadian rhythms, this means that when we do get to bed it takes us longer to fall asleep and we enjoy less deep sleep than we really need.
-So, if you value your sleep, turn them off as early in the evening as you can - ideally an hour or two before bed.
+There are many reasons to do this but most importantly the blue light emitted from your TV and screens such as your phone has been shown to disrupt our circadian rhythms.
+This means that when we do get to bed it takes us longer to fall asleep and we enjoy less deep sleep than we really need.
+So, if you value your sleep, turn them off as early as you can - ideally an hour or two before bed.

-While it can feel like caffeine gives us an energy boost, in fact all it does is hide the messages from our brain telling us that we feel tired, so that we can power through!
-It also has what is called a half life, so it sticks around in your body for quite a while; research shows that even in healthy adults it can take 4-6 hours to work through your body!
-So, when you reach for that 2pm tea or coffee, remember that it will still be impacting your body well into the evening.
-If you want to sleep well, then try giving it a miss.
+It can feel like caffeine gives us an energy boost, but all it really does is hide the messages from our brain telling us that we feel tired.
+This helps us to power through our day - usually on little sleep.
+Caffeine also has what is called a half-life, so it stays in your body for quite a while; research shows that even in healthy adults it can take 4-6 hours to work through your body.
+So, when you reach for that late afternoon tea or coffee, remember that it will still be impacting your body well into the evening.
+If you want to sleep well, try giving it a miss.

 WRITE IT OUT

 It sounds simple but writing things down can be a big help.
 You can choose to put pen to paper and write out your worries or take a moment to work through tomorrow’s to-do list.
 It doesn’t matter whether you write in a journal or on a scrap of paper, it’s never about perfection, the action is what makes the difference.
 Do this at least an hour or so before bed so that you’ve emptied your mind well before sleep.